Yassin9323/PaySky/README.md

    - `Amount`: Amount of the transaction
    - `TransactionDate`: Date of the transaction
    - `TransferredTo`: For transfers, the target account number

 ---

-## Contributing

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with detailed changes.

----